keshavsaini07/Basic-Node-Mongo-Project-Template/README.md

-This is a base node js project template which anyone can use as it has been prepared by keeping some of the most important code principles and project management recommendations.
+This is a base express-mongo project template which anyone can use as it has been prepared by keeping some of the most important code principles and project management recommendations.
 Feel free to change anything.

 `src` -> inside the src folder all the actual source code regarding the project will reside this will not include any kind of tests (you might want to make a separate tests folder)

 lets take a look inside the src folder

-- `config` -> In this folder, anything and everyhting  regarding any configurations or setup of alibrary or module will be done.
-For example, setting up dotenv so that we can use the environment variables in a cleaner fashion, which is done in the `server-config.js` file.
-One more example can be to setup your logging library to help you prepare meaningful logs, so configuration for this library should also be done here.
+- `config` -> In this folder, anything and everyhting  regarding any configurations or setup of a library or module will be done.
+For example, setting up dotenv so that we can use the environment variables in a cleaner fashion, which is done in the `server.config.js` file.
+All the database related configurations are also done here.

 - `routes` -> In the routes folder, we register a route and the corresponding middleware and controllers to it.
 In the routes foulder there are folders named v1, v2, .... for api versioning.